-Q: How would you describe your new album Holy, coming out April 26?
+Q: How would you describe your new album Holy coming out June 7, 2019?

 Sasha: I’ve given up trying to categorize the music and am just going to say it’s POP.
 I love this particular genre because it embraces the possibility that anyone can enjoy.
 Holy is an arms-wide-open embrace-all pop album.
 I want people to sing their hearts out and dance, dance, dance as they listen.

 Q: How does it differ from your previous two albums?

 Sasha: My first album, Most of the Boys, was written from the vantage point of ‘me’ - one individual persona - a young woman coming of age, wanting to believe in love and failing at it over and over again.
 The second album, Bird Burning, was a story about a couple and the dynamic between the two.
 This third album is a series of anthems - it’s about the collective experience - the things that make us human, the aspects of our cosmos that unite us.
 So, in a way it completes a cycle of expansion I wanted to create - from ME, to WE:)

 Q: What did you learn from making this album?